 Keeping all of your health information in one place helps you get accurate, timely, and quality healthcare.

 An electronic health record (EHR) is a real-time digital, or electronic, version of your medical history.
 EHRs are also sometimes called a personal health record or an electronic medical record.
-They are not the same, however, as a medial chart.
+They are not the same as the medical chart that keeps a record of your stay in a hospital.

 The software, with versions offered by several health information technology companies, makes your health information available on computers and mobile devices instantly and securely to authorized users — you, your doctor, nurses, and other members of your healthcare team.
 You can also give access to family members.